mf2vec-dev/mf2ff/docs/user-guide.md

 - Passing a hexadecimal string to `ASCII`:\
   In plain METAFONT this is equivalent to specifying the first argument of `beginchar` as a hexadecimal string.\
   The option `charcode-from-last-ASCII-hex-arg` needs to be active.\
-  The value of the hexadecimal string passed to `ASCII` determines either the unicode value if the string starts with `U+`, or the code point in the input encoding otherwise.\
+  The value of the hexadecimal string passed to `ASCII` determines either the Unicode value if the string starts with `U+`, or the code point in the input encoding otherwise.\
   This is *not* compatible to METAFONT, `ASCII` evaluates to the ASCII value of the first character in the argument.
 - Define `charcode` as `-1` and `glyph_unicode` (optionally define `glyph_name`):\
   In plain METAFONT this is equivalent to specifying the first argument of `beginchar` as `-1` or an empty string (`""`) and defining `glyph_unicode`.\
-  The value of `glyph_unicode` determines the unicode value.\
+  The value of `glyph_unicode` determines the Unicode value.\
   This is *not* compatible to METAFONT, METAFONT will use the code point 255 for those glyphs.\
   `glyph_unicode` must be defined as explained [below](#general-note-on-extensions) to work with METAFONT.
   If `glyph_name` is used, the default name of the glyph is overwritten. `glyph_name` must be defined as explained [below](#general-note-on-extensions) to work with METAFONT.